vincentarelbundock/Rdatasets/doc/dplyr/rst/storms.rst

    .. rubric:: Description
       :name: description

-   This data is a subset of the NOAA Atlantic hurricane database best track data, https://www.nhc.noaa.gov/data/#hurdat.
-The data includes the positions and attributes of storms from 1975-2020, measured every six hours during the lifetime of a storm.
+   This dataset is the NOAA Atlantic hurricane database best track data, https://www.nhc.noaa.gov/data/#hurdat.
+The data includes the positions and attributes of storms from 1975-2021.
+Storms from 1979 onward are measured every six hours during the lifetime of the storm.
+   Storms in earlier years have some missing data.

    .. rubric:: Usage
       :name: usage